Jeep Wrangler: Models

 The Wrangler debuted in 1986 as a new model after the discontinuance of the Jeep CJ series.
 It was revised in 1996, and completely redesigned in 2006.
 In addition to the model's name Wrangler, each model received a designation corresponding to its generation: YJ (1986–1995), TJ (1997–2006), JK (2007–2018), and the current JL model.
 Foreign military versions of the Wrangler have carried the J8 designation, which was initially dubbed TJL when first produced at Arab American Vehicle's Egyptian plant.
 The Wrangler-based pickup truck, the Gladiator, began production in 2019 for the 2020 model year.

 YJ (1987)

-Although introduced in 1986 (under the control of Renault), and by 1987 (the first model year) under the new ownership of Chrysler, the first-generation Wrangler had been developed by American Motors Corporation (AMC).
+Although introduced May 13, 1986, as a 1987 model, and by August 1987 (the 1988 second model year) under the new ownership of Chrysler, the first-generation Wrangler had been developed by American Motors Corporation (AMC, under the control of Renault at that time).
 It featured rectangular headlamps, differing from the round ones on its predecessors, the CJ Jeeps.
 The new 'Wrangler' was a new design, and compared to the CJ-7, it had a wider track, slightly less ground clearance, and improved comfort, safety, and handling.
 It continued many features of the CJ-7, such as part-time 4WD, live rigid front and rear axles on leaf springs, and an open body on a separate frame.
 It maintained the same wheelbase.